 As we previously discussed, seed-to-sale tracking is a big part of adhering to your state’s compliance regulations.
 Tracking seed-to-sale allows public officials to:

 While it’s essential for states to monitor how recreational cannabis is bought and sold, the compliance process doesn’t only benefit regulators—it acts as a safeguard that protects your operation from theft, lawsuits, security incidents, and more.

-Dutchie is a top-level integrator with METRC, and our legal team checks in with them often to stay on top of regulations changes in each of these states.
+Dutchie is an approved integrator with Metrc, and our legal team checks in with them often to stay on top of system and regulations changes in each of these states.

 BioTrack supports private and government sectors that serve medical and recreational states like Arizona, Connecticut, Illinois, Virginia, New Mexico, and more.

 Dutchie also integrates with BioTrack and is prepared to help guide retailers in all BioTrack states on their transition from medical to recreational.